rupson/knowledge-graph-alignment-as-a-service/rest-server/README.md

 The server exposes 3 endpoints.
 The base url for the live deployment is http://kgas-api.azurewebsites.net, or http://localhost if running locally (port can be configured but is 80 by default)

 The endpoints are detailed in [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification), which is used to generate the docs page with [SwaggerUI](https://swagger.io/tools/swagger-ui/).
+The API specification is saved in this direcotry under [`openapi_spec.yaml`](./openapi_spec.yaml), or can be viewed in the UI online at https://rupson.github.io/knowledge-graph-alignment-as-a-service/

-The docs are deployed with Github pages and can be viewed here:
+The docs are deployed with Github pages and can be viewed here: https://rupson.github.io/knowledge-graph-alignment-as-a-service/